 Despite these diagnostic advances, the findings underscore the need for increased vigilance regarding atypical oral lesions, especially in patients from endemic areas.
 The limited literature on the subject restricts current knowledge, highlighting the urgency of further studies to deepen understanding and improve the clinical management of oral coccidioidomycosis.
 Given the potential severity of these manifestations, early recognition is essential to reduce morbidity and prevent delayed diagnoses.

+Definitions, Acronyms, Abbreviations

+PCR: Polymerase Chain Reaction

 COMPETING INTERESTS DISCLAIMER: